Tired but can’t relax? Why your body won’t switch off

 That’s your body remembering something.

-The surface under you.
+The surface underneath you.

 The weight of your body, actually dropping.